RIKEN-DKO/DKO_summer_school_2024/README.md

 1. **[Semantic Web for the Working Ontologist](https://www.sciencedirect.com/book/9780123859655/semantic-web-for-the-working-ontologist)** - A guide to modeling semantic web data with RDF, RDFS, and OWL.
 2. **[The Web of Data](https://aidanhogan.com/wodata/book.pdf)** - An open access book by Aidan Hogan that provides an in-depth exploration of the concepts, technologies, and applications of the Semantic Web and Linked Data.
 3. **[Linked Data - Evolving the Web into a Global Data Space - ](https://link.springer.com/book/10.1007/978-3-031-79432-2)** - a detailed technical introduction to Linked Data including the publication and consumption. type: a primer, authors: Tom Heath and Christian Bizer, publication year: 2011, ToC: Introduction / Principles of Linked Data / The Web of Data /Linked Data Design Considerations / Recipes for Publishing Linked Data / Consuming Linked Data / Summary and Outlook
+4. **[Learning SPARQL: Querying and Updating with SPARQL 1.1](https://www.learningsparql.com/)** - This book teaches you how to use SPARQL 1.1 by starting you off with simple queries that demonstrate the language's query-by-example approach and then taking you through all the key features of the SPARQL 1.1 query and update languages.

 - [Books on Semantic Web](https://www.w3.org/2001/sw/wiki/Books)
   - an information site on books (in English, French, Japanese, etc.) on the Semantic Web and Linked Data